JimengShi/Machine-Learning-Algorithms/README.md

 # Quick Introduction

 ## Theoretical Knowledge
-- Check out the notes (PDF files), which are some theoretical knowledge about machine learning algorithms summarized by myself.
+- Check out the notes (PDF files), which are some theoretical knowledge about machine learning algorithms **summarized by myself**.
 - The features of these notes are refined, organized and easy-understanding.

 #### Demo Notes